beta-tester/RPi-GPS-PPS-StratumOne/README.md

 depending on your GPS device the offset used in my script can be way too off.

-to adjust the offset of NMEA edit the file /etc/chrony/chrony.conf<br />
+to adjust the offset of NMEA edit the file `/etc/chrony/chrony.conf`

 refclock  SHM 0  refid NMEA  precision 1e-1  **offset _0.475_**  ...

-to find the actual offset, enable some NTP servers to use in the chrony.conf file<br />
+to find the actual offset, enable some NTP servers to be used in the chrony.conf file<br />
 and connect your RPi + GPS to the internet. keep the RPi + GPS + internet running for at least 30 minutes<br />
 after the GPS device finished its cold-/warm-start and got a proper GPS signal.